OguzGeylaniYilmaz/LibraryApp/README.md

-# LibraryApp
+## LibraryApp
-Asp.Net Mvc yapısı ve SQL Server veritabanı kullanılarak yaptığım CRUD işlemlerinin yapıldığı, farklı kullanıcılar için yetkilendirme işlemlerinin yapıldığı ve server-client arasında token yapısı ile güvenli bir bağlantının olduğu proje.
+CRUD operations are performed using Asp.Net Mvc structure and SQL Server database A project where authorization processes are made for different users and there is a secure connection between server-client with token structure.